swiss-territorial-data-lab/proj-borderpoints/README.md

 python scripts/assess_by_tile.py config/config_w_gt.yaml
 ```

-In the configuration file, the parameters `keep_datasets` must be set to `False` to preserve the split of the training, validation and test dataset.
+In the configuration file, the parameters `keep_datasets` must be set to `True` to preserve the split of the training, validation and test dataset.

 Performing the point matching is possible with the ground truth.
 However, the polygons are then transformed to point and a new script would be needed for the assessment.